-If this wasn't exactly what you were looking for - but want a cappuccino flavored dessert check out my:
+If this wasn't exactly what you were looking for - but want a cappuccino flavored dessert check out my cake section below and don't forget I have a whole section devoted to coffee dessert recipes (if you are craving that coffee thing).

 * 6 squares of semi-sweet baking chocolate